DarkGeekMS/ApeX-Server/public/docs/source/index.md

 <!-- END_f7828fe70326ce6166fdba9c0c9d80ed -->

 <!-- START_09bdc60a87430aec21b4b32b21773baa -->
 ## sortPostsBy
 Returns a list of posts in a given ApexComm sorted either by the votes or by the date when they were created or by the comments count.
-When apexComID is not specified or equals null, it returns all the posts in all apexComs

 Success Cases :
-1) Return the result successfully.
+1) Return the result successfully. failure Cases:

-failure Cases:
 1) ApexCom fullname (ID) is not found.
 2) The given parameter is out of the specified values, in this case it uses the default values.